connectrpc/connectrpc.com/docs/faq.md

 ### How do I use an interceptor to configure CORS?

 Interceptors can't be used to configure CORS.
-CORS is a security feature of the browsers and involves `OPTION` requests. `OPTION` requests can't be matched as RPC requests, and so interceptors can't be used to configure CORS.
+CORS is a security feature of the browsers and involves `OPTIONS` requests. `OPTIONS` requests can't be matched as RPC requests, and so interceptors can't be used to configure CORS.
 It's purely an HTTP concern.
 Both [connect-go][cors-go] and [connect-es][cors-es] have docs that show how to configure CORS for their respective HTTP libraries.